 - You can manage your monetary transactions outside the euro area without having to convert currency into euros.
 This allows you to hedge against exchange rate risks.

 - The account is covered by the deposit guarantee.

 Foreign Currency Account is like an ordinary bank account.
-You can withdraw funds from the account in euros any time you want and you get a statement of your account transactions.
+You can perform cash withdrawals from the account in euros any time you want and you get a payment account statement of your account transactions.

 Individual currency investments always carry an exchange rate risk.